wilsonzlin/minify-html/README.md

 - Placing whitespace between `=` and attribute names/values.
 - Placing whitespace before the tag name in an opening tag.
 - Placing whitespace around the tag name in a closing tag.
+- Not closing a tag before the end of the file/input.

 ### Options